nickknw/nickknowlson.com/_posts/2013-03-10-counting-powers-of-two.markdown

     8000 + (200 - 8)

 You can just keep on going, doubling both numbers and subtracting the thousands digit from the other number.
+It is a pretty quick mental operation to double 200 and subtract 16.
+This isn't the only way to express this relationship though:

+    1000 + (24 * 1)
+    2000 + (24 * 2)
+    4000 + (24 * 4)
+    8000 + (24 * 8)

-But what does this look like if you generalize it one step more...?
+It's a simpler expression of the relationship but lacks the calculation shortcut the first one has.
+So what does these look like if you generalize them one step more...?

-The Formula
+The Formulas
 ---

 Where `x` represents the thousands digits and is equal to 1 or greater (multiple